TamMelPer/MyProgress/Week2.md

 ## Plans:
 - Pair on Oyster Card challenge with a different person for three hours every day.
 - Attend workshops on Code Reviews and Domain Model Diagramming.
-- Attend a process workshops to focus on your my developer process.
 - Daily Reading - makers suggested articles, blogs etc.
 - Start to make progress on understanding doubles, mocks,